getsentry/sentry-docs/src/collections/_documentation/guides/tutorials/integrate-backend/adding-code.md

 ## Reporting an Error

-1. Run both the frontend and backend applications at the same time.
+1. Open and run both the frontend and backend applications at the same time.

    ```bash
    $ make deploy